NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

      When a process is reading from a pipe and there is no more data being written into the pipe, the reading process will block(wait) if the write end is not closed; no data will be lost.
 Similarly, if a process is writing into a pipe which has no more space because the reading process is not able to read quickly, the writing process will also block(wait).

-     For a temporary file, since multiple processes can access it synchronously, blocking reads and writes should be handle manually by synchronisation code in programmes, which is not as efficient as pipes in a operating systems.
+     For a temporary file, since multiple processes can access it synchronously, blocking reads and writes should be handle manually by synchronous code in programmes, which is not as efficient as pipes in a operating systems.